Health professionals worry about patients who receive false diagnoses and who are pursuing unproven and disproven therapies.

 - Examples of supplement/herbal snake oil include Samento/Cat’s Claw, cryptolepis, garlic/allicin, teasel root, monolaurin, Japanese knotweed, berberine, Chinese skullcap, Sida acuta, Houttuynia, oil of oregano, stevia, serrapeptase, NAC (n-acetyl cysteine), and curcumin/tumeric

-- strange electrical devices (rife machines, Pulsed Electromagnetic Field-PEMF, BioCharger, AmpCoil, detox foot baths, Healy, bioresonance, frequency)
+- strange electrical devices (rife machines, Pulsed Electromagnetic Field-PEMF, BEMER, BioCharger, AmpCoil, Healy, bioresonance, frequency)

-- Infrared sauna, hyperbaric oxygen, ozone, stem cell therapy, exosomes, bee venom therapy, drinking urine, hyperthermia, chelation, coffee enemas or colonics, Supportive Oligonucleotide Technique (SOT) therapy (anti-sense oligonucleotide therapy), peptide therapy, IVIG (intravenous immunoglobulin), Induced Native Phage Therapy (INPT), ultraviolet light treatments (UVLrx), Lyme laser treatments, plasmapheresis and attempts to “clean” the blood, Insulin Potentiation Therapy (IPT)
+- Hyperbaric oxygen, ozone, stem cell therapy, exosomes, bee venom therapy, drinking urine, chelation, coffee enemas or colonics, Supportive Oligonucleotide Therapy (SOT) (aka anti-sense oligonucleotide therapy and Supportive Oligonucleotide Technique), peptide therapy, IVIG (intravenous immunoglobulin), Induced Native Phage Therapy (INPT), ultraviolet light treatments (UVLrx), Lyme laser treatments, plasmapheresis and attempts to “clean” the blood, Insulin Potentiation Therapy (IPT)

 - Unnecessary intravenous treatments, including installation of a PICC line